The blood vessels on the retina's surface can

 ganglia, pons, cerebellum,

 and oculomotor nuclei) are generally reciprocal.
-This
+This reciprocity

-reciprocity creates feedback loops which vividly demonstrate
+creates feedback loops which vividly demonstrate just how

-with the operation of the nervous system as a whole.
+the operation of the nervous system as a whole.

 The evolutionary history of the human brain sheds